Check out the “Where to buy” page to find a dealer or distributor in your area.

 Why does Print File use polypropylene and not polyethylene for their print preservers, slide preservers, and album pages?

 We believe the presentation of your valuable photographs requires the clearest and most transparent archival preserver available.
 Print File’s superior polypropylene offers this clarity whereas polyethylene is more translucent.
-Because the film is protected from rubbing against the film by the mounts, slides are not subject to the same static problems as negatives.
+Slides are protected from rubbing against the film by the mounts and are not subject to the same static problems as negatives.
 Furthermore, photographs are not customarily reproduced from the print and the consequences of dust on the photographs are less critical to the final outcome of your preserved image.

 PVC or Polyvinyl chlorides are very harmful to photographic material.
 Any plastic formulated from PVC should be avoided and will cause rapid image degradation.
 PVC contains and transfers plasticizers, salts, and hydrochloric acid to print emulsion, which is very harmful to photographic material.